 We investigate optional predicate agreement in Santiago Tz'utujil (Mayan).
-Several generalizations emerge: (i) inanimate arguments base-generated as complements control agreement optionally; (ii) some animate arguments base-generated as complements control agreement optionally; (iii) all arguments base-generated as specifiers control full agreement obligatorily.
-We propose that two conditions must be met for the operation AGREE to succeed, resulting in the exponence of all the features of the agreement controller.
-First, a goal must be visible (bear the right feature).
-Second, a goal must be accessible (be in the right structural position).
-If one or both conditions are not met, AGREE fails, but the derivation converges and 3SG agreement is exponed.
-While AGREE is deterministic, surface optionality arises when the operation fails.
-We use optional agreement to diagnose the syntactic structure of understudied constructions in Mayan (nominalizations, Agent Focus).
-We discuss microvariation, highlighting methodological considerations that arise when assuming an I-language approach.
+We show that all the features of the agreement controller must be exponed in some structural configurations, whereas a 3rd singular morpheme can be exponed in others.
+Several generalizations emerge: (i) inanimate arguments base-generated as complements control agreement optionally; (ii) a subset of animate arguments base-generated as complements control agreement optionally; and (iii) all arguments base-generated as specifiers control full agreement obligatorily.
+These generalizations lead us to propose that two conditions must be met in order for AGREE to succeed, resulting in the exponence of all the features of the agreement controller.
+First, a goal must be visible (i.e., bear the feature that the probe is looking for).
+Second, a goal must be accessible (i.e., be in the right structural position to be targeted by the probe).
+If one or both of these conditions are not met, AGREE fails, but the derivation converges and 3rd singular agreement is exponed.
+In other words, while the syntactic operation AGREE is deterministic, surface optionality arises when the operation fails.
+A consequence of our proposal is that optional agreement serves as a diagnostic for underlying syntactic structure.
+In applying the diagnostic, we shed light on the proper analysis of understudied constructions in Santiago Tz'utujil and Mayan more broadly (e.g., nominalizations and Agent Focus clauses).
+We end by discussing microvariation in the phenomenon across Mayan and within Santiago Tz'utujil, highlighting methodological considerations that arise when we take an I-language approach to investigating a phenomenon of this nature.